 On International Women’s Day people take stock and think about gender inequality and the work that still needs to take place.

 It also allows us to look at the positive changes.
 The gender pay gap among all employees in the UK was 15.5% in 2020, down from 17.4% in 2019.
-There are also 34% female members of parliament in the UK (embarrassingly, this is the highest ratio ever).
+Women aren’t as prepared for retirement and there are also 34% female members of parliament in the UK (embarrassingly, this is the highest ratio ever).
 There is still work to do, but things do seem to be going in the right direction.